Soil Reinforcing Mat

 - Coir Logs and Coir Blocks: These coir products will be larger in their vertical structure for areas with more storm water or water flows.
 These coir products can similarly be used for restoration applications, reinforcement along banks and streams, and more.

 Another choice for soil stabilization is the Woven Geotextile Material.
 Often used to separate aggregates, soil, and more, these geotextiles may be used on steep slopes, embankments, and other areas in need of stabilization.

-Typical features you will on a geotextile material includes the following:
+Typical features you will find on a geotextile material includes the following: